Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.52).
+- The Pirates have a 4.49 team ERA that ranks 19th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 143 home runs (1.1 per game), the seventh-fewest in baseball.
+- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (144 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.